Fri 17 June 09:00

 with Julia Kathriner, Schauspiel – Probebühne

 This physical exploration is about the memory of dance knowledge, referring to and being inspired by Jean Cébrons/Jooss-Leeder method.
 From this historical perspective we will work with weight, power, and rhythm as ordering principles.
-Along diagonals we will explore paths through space and search for links to contemporary dance.
+Along diagonals we will explore paths through space and search for links to contemporary dance.as well as:

 Sat 18 June, 13:15 - 13:45